 Currently we recommend that users upgrade their PM3 or PM4 to a PM5 which supports Bluetooth connection smartphones.
-For more information about how to do this please contact Concept 2.
+This is generally a pretty straightforward process and you may even be able to sell your PM3 or PM4 once you've done so, reducing the cost of the upgrade, which at the time of writing is around $180 (US).
+For more information about how to retrofit a PM5 please see this article from Concept 2.

 Why don't we support cables to PM3/PM4s?

 We want to develop the best app we possibly can and we have to make tough choices about where we deploy our very limited development resources.
 So far we've chosen to prioritise adding new features and new workout programs over support for older monitors.
 If this is an important requirement to you, please let us know in the comments or via firstname.lastname@example.org.
 Customer demand for features is a strong influence on our priorities.

 Some of our other thoughts on cables vs Bluetooth:

 - Apple have changed the connector on their iPhones in the past and are expected to do so again.
-There isn't an officially supported Concept 2 cable for recent iPhone models, which together with all new monitors supporting Bluetooth implies a preference for Bluetooth connection.
+There isn't an officially supported Concept 2 cable for iPhone models with the Lightning connector, which together with all new monitors supporting Bluetooth implies a preference for Bluetooth connection.

-- We're continually reviewing cable options as industry moves towards USB-C. However early indications are that Apple will continue to place restrictions on what can be supported via USB-C, meaning you can't just plug in a standard cable between phone and PM5 and have it work.
+- We're continually reviewing cable options as the industry moves towards USB-C. However early indications are that Apple will continue to place restrictions on what can be supported via USB-C, meaning you can't just plug in a standard cable between phone and PM5 and have it work.

 - There are 3rd party cables that connect PMs to Apple Lightning for example but we have no control over the quality of these cables, and require their permission to work with them which they can take away at any time.